ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 sudo apt install build-essentials libgtk-3-dev
 ```

-Note that since this project is mostly developed on widnows, some additions may occasionaly break linux compatibility.
-It can usualy be solved by commenting out the additions, or just rolling back a few commits.
+Note that since this project is mostly developed on windows, some additions may occasionally break linux compatibility.
+It can usually be solved by commenting out the additions, or just rolling back a few commits.

 ### Windows prerequisites
 Open in Visual Studio, or use the Visual Studio Command Prompt.